atrocore/docs-old/modules/pricing.md

 {% set proceed = (product.brand in ['epson', 'microsoft', 'apple']) %}
 The proceed value will be dynamic; it will be true if the brand of the current product is one of those three, and false otherwise.

-Example 3: With Calculation Parameter
+Example 3: With Config Data

-{% if product.tax >= calculationParameter.germanTaxes and product.quantity <= calculationParameter.minimumForReseller %}
+{% if product.tax >= 19 and config.baseCurrency == 'EUR' %}
     {% set proceed = true %}
 {% else %}
     {% set proceed = false %}
 {% endif %}

-In this example, we check if the product.tax is more or equal than our global calculation parameter german taxes identify by our key germanTaxes, and if the product quantity is less or equal than the minimum number for reseller identify by our key minimumForReseller then we set proceed to true
+In this example, we check if the product.tax is more or equal than 19 , also if our baseCurreny coming from config data is EUR , then we set proceed to true

 Example 4: With currency rate